litecave/spwn-WV/README.md

-# WV
+# spwn-WV
-wv - spwn lib for making nc in some lines and maybe other styles but its gonna be later
+spwn-WV - spwn lib for making nc in some lines and maybe other styles but its gonna be later